Frequently Asked Questions

 What do you mean by carcass weight?

 Carcass weight – The weight of the side of beef hanging in the cooler.
 An Angus would yield approximately an 800 pound carcass.
+This is average and can vary +/- 100 lbs.
 The retail cut percentages are approximately 15-17% are steaks, 32-35% are roasts, 45-50% is ground beef, and 10-15% is made-up of other cuts such as brisket, and trim products.(source USDA)

 What do you mean by "custom" processing?